Skip to Main Content

 Artwise Rx: Brazilian Interactive Music Group

-Join Regional Samaúma, featuring Fernanda Silveira, Fabio Oliveira, and Fernanda Rowlands Bravo, for an interactive music experience inspired by Brazilian traditions.
-Participants will move, clap, and sing through call-and-response and body percussion, exploring rhythm, cultural expression, and connection through collective music-making.
+Regional Samaúma, featuring Fernanda Silveira, Fabio Oliveira, and Fernanda Rowlands Bravo, led an interactive music experience inspired by Brazilian traditions.
+Participants moved, clapped, and sang through call-and-response and body percussion while exploring rhythm, cultural expression, and connection through collective music-making.

 Photo of Nancy Sophy